-2. For each antenna/orientation, determine the maximum difference in the partially integrated antenna gain over the five measurement points
+2. For each reference configuration (i.e. reference antenna and orientation), determine the maximum difference in the partially integrated antenna gain over the five measurement points .

-'''

-|Max(IG{nm}) - Min(IG{nm})| \le [2dB] (Final value tbd)
+$|Max(IG{nm}) - Min(IG{nm})| \le [2dB]$ (recommended)

-'''

 The test range acceptance criteria needs to be applied to all frequencies used in the later antenna test campaigns.
 For practical reasons two frequency step sizes are recommended: